-The Fund, its investment manager, sub-advisor and principal underwriter have each adopted a code of ethics, as required by federal securities laws.
+The Fund, its investment manager, its sub-advisor and principal underwriter have each adopted a code of ethics, as required by federal securities laws.
 Under the code of ethics, employees who are designated as access persons may engage in personal securities transactions, including transactions involving securities that are being considered for the Fund or that are currently held by the Fund, subject to certain general restrictions and procedures.
-The personal securities transactions of access persons of the Fund, its investment manager, sub-advisor and principal underwriter will be governed by the code of ethics.
+The personal securities transactions of access persons of the Fund, its investment manager, its sub-advisor and principal underwriter will be governed by the code of ethics.
 The code of ethics is on file with, and available from, the SEC.

-The Fund's sub-advisor is Franklin Advisers, Inc. The sub-advisor has an agreement with the investment manager and provides the investment manager with investment management advice and assistance.
-With regard to the Fund's global fixed income component, the sub-advisor recommends the optimal allocation of the Fund's assets and provides investments research and advice.
-The sub-advisor also determines which securities and other investments will be purchased, retained or sold and executes these transactions.
+The Fund's sub-advisor is Franklin Templeton Investment Management Limited (FTIML).
+The sub-advisor has an agreement with the investment manager and provides the investment manager with investment management advice and assistance.
+The sub-advisor recommends the optimal equity allocation and provides advice regarding the Funds' investments.
+The sub-advisor also determines which securities will be purchased, retained or sold and executes these transactions.
+FTIML provides the portfolio management services of Christian Correa to Franklin Mutual while he remains employed by FTIML.
+Mr. Correa was previously employed by Franklin Mutual.
 The sub-advisor's activities are subject to the board's review and control, as well as the investment manager's instruction and supervision.